JaredMlekush/K-Mean_Clustering/README.md

 # K-Mean_Clustering
-Walk through of K-Means clustering.
-From scratch implementation shown with an explanation of different initialization techniques, brief descirption of what K-Means is good for and examples of it in action, utilizing images of yours truly.
+Walk through of K-Means Clustering.
+From scratch implementation, shown with an explanation of different initialization techniques, brief descirption of what K-Means is good for and examples of it in action, utilizing pictures of none other than yours truly.